Tanzu-Solutions-Engineering/se-tap-bootcamp-automation/AZURE.md

 > In this case we use the `Owner` role.
 This is needed to manage RBAC.
 Also note that for the SP to work with the Github Actions using the Azure CLI, the `--sdk-auth` flag which is deprecated is still needed.
 This is due to how the Github Action functions.

 The output of this script will be a JSON block of credentials to be used in the following steps.
+> Note: Store the output of the service principal creation securely.
+It contains credentials with elevated permissions within your subscription.

 ### Setup a Personal Access Token in Github